dgetaneh/ctss-bluecat/README.md

 # ctss-bluecat
-Scripts related to bluecat IPAM, bulk import, add-delete-modify DNS records
+Scripts related to Bluecat BAM, bulk import, add-delete-modify DNS records

 This is a great start - branch readme
-The best day if my coding